R-unic/flamework-template/README.md

 ## Features
 - Frontend:
-  - Custom movement system (optional)
   - Custom mouse controller
   - Procedural animation system for cameras or models with these animations included:
     - Landing
     - Mouse sway
     - Walk cycle
   - `CharacterController` for easily retrieving character, root, & humanoid
-  - Custom camera controller to switch between cams on the fly with these camera components included (but optional):
+  - Custom camera controller to switch between cameras on the fly with these camera components included (but optional):
     - Default (default roblox cam)
     - FirstPerson (default roblox cam locked to 1P)
     - Aerial